oliviawestmacottssw/SSW.Rules.Content/rules/stored-procedures---do-you-avoid-using-select--when-inserting-data/rule.md

 END
 ELSE BEGIN PRINT "Please use a correct direction"
  END
-Figure: Good Example - Using concrete columns instead of \* and provide an Else section to raise errors​​
+Figure: Good Example - Using concrete columns instead of \* and provide an Else section to raise errors